jfpoilpret/vscode-fastarduino/README.md

 Note that for AVR MCU targets, you need to specify their frequency (expressed in MHz).

-Specifiying a serial device is optional: when one is needed, you will be required to input it by hand; for some programmers (e.g. the ArduinoISP prgorammer), no serial device is needed, they get automatically recognized by your system.
+Specifiying a serial device is optional: when one is needed, you will be required to input it by hand; for some programmers (e.g. the ArduinoISP programmer), no serial device is needed, they get automatically recognized by your system.

 In addition, you may define values for the MCU fuses that you may program with the task "FastArduino: Program Fuses".